zksecurity/noname/README.md

 # Noname

 This is **work-in-progress** to implement a high-level (Rust and Golang-inspired) programming language to write zkapps for [kimchi](https://github.com/o1-labs/proof-systems) or [SnarkJS](https://github.com/iden3/snarkjs).
-The arithmetic backends it currently supports are:
+The supported arithmetic backends are:
  - Kimchi
  - R1CS